-COVID-19
+Covid-19

-The disruption to schooling caused by the impacts of COVID-19 has increased the frequency of school-related anxiety.
-COVID-19 has also led to inconsistent patterns of attendance as schools opened and closed in unpredictable ways, which for many students, led to them losing a consistent pattern of attendance.
-Many students found it hard to keep dealing with the stress of returning to school multiple times, with some of them going on to develop attendance issues.
+Certainly the disruption to schooling caused by Covid-19 has increased the frequency of school-related anxiety.
+Covid-19 also led to inconsistent patterns of attendance as schools opened and closed in unpredictable ways, which for many students led to them losing a consistent pattern of attendance.
+Many students found it hard to keep dealing with the stress of returning to school multiple times, and some of them went on to develop attendance issues.